-- The Internal Revenue Service definition of a child dependency will be used to determine eligibility.
-The employee must provide either current tax return or signed statement confirming the dependency of the student verifying that the student is an IRS dependent of the employee/guardian.
+The employee must provide either a current tax return or signed statement verifying that the student is a dependent as defined by the U.S. Internal Revenue Service.

-8. What happens to the other types of financial aid that I receive?
+8. What happens to my other types of financial aid?

-- You should expect a copy of the completed application from your HOME institution, which outlines the value of the benefit and any terms and conditions for receipt and/or continuation of the benefit.
+You should expect a copy of the completed application from your Home institution (your parent or guardian’s employer) outlining the value of the benefit and any terms and conditions for receipt or continuation of the benefit.

 Use the fillable form here to apply for the NHCUC Cooperative Tuition Remission program.
 The form includes instructions to guide the process.